 From Manchester Street roundabout the line is in a cutting across an elevated area, previously occupied by The Pennine Way Hotel, before passing under John Street.
-Car park access arrangements have been modified, enabling the route to reach King Street stop.
+Car park access arrangements have been modified, enabling the route to reach Oldham King Street stop.

-After crossing King Street trams will run along Union Street, sharing with road traffic till the junction with Peter & Hobson Streets.
-Between that junction and Clegg Street it is tram only with an island platform Oldham Central stop which will have a ramp at both ends.
+After crossing King Street trams run along Union Street, sharing with road traffic till the junction with Peter & Hobson Streets.
+Between that junction and Clegg Street it is tram only with an island platform Oldham Oldham Central stop which has a ramp at both ends.
 East of Clegg Street there is sharing with road traffic till Prince Street, which has been extended to Oldham Way and is the new link road.

 Crossing this link road the track curves slightly southward using the former car park and bus stop bays which were just south of Yorkshire Street.
-Mumps stop will be just east of the link road with side platforms; then east of the platforms there will be three saw tooth bus stop bays for each direction, on a bus only road between Mumps (road) and the junction of Lees Road with Oldham Way.
+Oldham Mumps stop is just east of the link road with side platforms.
+East of the stop there are three saw tooth bus stop bays for each direction, on a bus only road between Mumps (road) and the junction of Lees Road with Oldham Way.
 (Away from Oldham town centre bus stops have moved.)
-The track to the east of the bus stops will curve round to the left taking over the route between Bell and Brook Streets.
-There will be a Park and Ride facility on the land south of the line and north of Oldham Way providing an efficient and convenient tram/bus/car interchange.
+The track to the east of the bus stops curves round to the left taking over the route between Bell and Brook Streets.
+Park and Ride facility has moved; access is via Regent Street, north of Mumps (road).
+This continues to provide a convenient tram/bus/car interchange.